openfga/js-sdk/README.md

 const options = {
   conflict: {
     // Control what happens when writing a tuple that already exists
-    onDuplicateWrites: OnDuplicateWrites.Ignore, // or OnDuplicateWrites.Error (the current default behavior)
+    onDuplicateWrite: OnDuplicateWrite.Ignore, // or OnDuplicateWrite.Error (the current default behavior)
     // Control what happens when deleting a tuple that doesn't exist
-    onMissingDeletes: OnMissingDeletes.Ignore, // or OnMissingDeletes.Error (the current default behavior)
+    onMissingDelete: OnMissingDelete.Ignore, // or OnMissingDelete.Error (the current default behavior)
   }
 };